ZackWilde27/ZackWilde27/README.md

 I started decompiling FlatOut 2 because it's a game I'm nostalgic for, and I was curious how it worked.

-I didn't expect it but I really like making middle-ware.
+I didn't expect it but I really like making middle-ware (is that the right word for it?).
 Anything that takes a tedious process and makes it easier, or takes a complicated syntax and simplifies it.

 <br>